How invoicing works

 Voiding an invoice is conceptually similar to deleting (canceling) it.
 However, voiding an invoice maintains a paper trail, which allows you to look up the invoice by number.
 Voided invoices are treated as zero-value for reporting purposes, and aren’t payable.

 After you void an invoice, the Hosted Invoice Page is still accessible, and displays a message indicating that the invoice has been voided.
-You can only void invoices when they’re open
+You can only void invoices when they’re `open` or `uncollectible`.

 **To void an invoice from the Dashboard:**